sorceressyidi/Lily-s-Note/docs/DIP/feature/feature.md

 * Rotation Invariance

-* Invariance to image intensity change
+* Partial Invariance to additive and multiplicative intensity changes

-* Not invariance to scaling
+* Not invariance to scaling. !!!

 ## Scale Invariant Detection